 This cold spinach dip with cream cheese recipe has been in the family for years.
-It's made without mayo and with cream cheese!
-It is one of my top party dips and so easy to whip up.
-I like to make this dip ahead of time and then add it to a freshly cut bread bowl when guests arrive!
+It's made without mayo which I personally love and is a popular party dip that takes less than 7 MINUTES to whip up.
+I like to make this dip ahead of time and add it to a freshly cut bread bowl when guests arrive!

 It's one of those cold dips that you'll want to whip up again and again!

 This dip is popular because it uses cream cheese and NO mayo (which I highly dislike in most dips).
 PLUS, it's made without the Knorr vegetable soup mix!

 So instead of the mayo, I use a combination of sour cream AND cream cheese.